kephale/TuftsCOMP135_Spring2016/README.md

 - Some Python and Jupyter tutorials are linked in the programming and software section

 Submission:
 - Use 'provide' to submit a text file that links to your pull request on Github

+## Quiz1

+Quiz 1 will cover:

+- kNN
+- Decision trees
+- Naive bayes
+- Measuring success of ML algorithms